Play-Based Learning: Why It Matters and How to Do It at Home

 Why Play-Based Learning Matters

 Play fosters creativity and problem-solving skills.
 By engaging in imaginative play, children develop their ability to think outside the box and find innovative solutions to challenges.
 It also promotes language development as children interact with others and narrate their play experiences.
 Moreover, play-based learning enhances social skills.
-Children learn to cooperate, negotiate, and resolve conflicts through shared play activities.
-It also fosters empathy and compassion as children take on different roles and perspectives.

 How to Implement Play-Based Learning at Home